Healthy Homes Assessment Harbour View

 Insulation Harbour View

-Insulation needs to meet the R-values required for your area
+Insulation needs to meet the R-values for your area

-The "R" is a symbol for thermal resistance and it is a measurement of how well insulation resists heat flow.
-The greater the R-value, the better the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation resists heat flow.
+The greater the R-value, the more effective the insulation.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-See the full details of the Healthy Homes insulation quality.
+Check out the complete details of the Healthy Homes insulation standard.

 Harbour View Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage standard.
+Find out all the details of this Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection